ZcashFoundation/zebra/design/design.md

 ### Internal Dependencies

 - `zebra-chain` for structure definitions
-- `zebra-storage` for transaction queries and client/wallet state storage
+- `zebra-state` for transaction queries and client/wallet state storage
 - `zebra-script` possibly? for constructing transactions

 ### Responsible for